John Bramston the Younger: After the Restoration

 On 23 April 1661, at the coronation of Charles II, Bramston was created a Knight of the Bath, after refusing a baronetcy on account of his dislike of hereditary honours.

 The same year Bramston was re-elected MP for Essex in the Cavalier Parliament.
 Subsequently, he frequently acted as chairman of committees of the whole house.
 In 1672 an accusation was brought by Henry Mildmay (1619–1692), before the council against him and Francis, his younger brother, of being papists, and receiving payment from the pope to promote his interests.
 The chief witness was a Portuguese, Ferdinand de Macedo, whose evidence bore unmistakable signs of falsehood.
 Charles II is said to have remarked concerning the affair, that it was "the greatest conspiracy and greatest forgerie that ever he knew against a private gentleman".

 Bramston was returned to Habeas Corpus Parliament of 1679 for the constituency of Maldon, but did not sit in the Exclusion Bill Parliament later the same year or in the Oxford Parliament that assembled for a week in 1681.
 He sat for Maldon in the first and only parliament of James II in 1685, but failed to secure a seat in a subsequent election.

 After the Restoration between 1660 and 1688 Bramston was active in other public offices: he was a justice of the peace, deputy lieutenant and vice-admiral of Essex, high steward of Maldon, and a committee member for parliamentary tax assessment.
 He died 4 February 1700, leaving his estate to Anthony his third son and heir.

 Family

 In 1635, (the year he was called to the bar) Bramston married Alice, eldest daughter of Anthony Abdy, alderman of London, and took a house in Charterhouse Yard.
-She preceded him dying in 1647.
+She predeceased him, dying in 1647.
 She was buried in Roxwell parish church close to her father-in-law, and on his death in 1700 he was buried near to them.
 They had six sons and four daughters although not all of them outlived their parents.